James Kennedy’s GF, Raquel Leviss, Shows Off Relationship Amidst Claims He Cheated With GG And Ellie

 Raquel Leviss has made it very clear that she’s still happy in love with James Kennedy, despite the claims that the Vanderpump Rules star cheated on her with at least two women.
-On tonight’s part 1 of the season 5 reunion show, James is in the hot seat when some of his co-stars bring up the allegations that he slept with two other SUR employees, GG and Ellie, during his relationship with Raquel.
+On tonight’s part 1 of the Season 5 reunion show, James is in the hot seat when some of his co-stars bring up the allegations that he slept with two other SUR employees, GG and Ellie, during his relationship with Raquel.
 James is also accused of having been in a relationship with Kristen Doute purely to get on the show.

 On Saturday, Raquel posted a photo of herself enjoying dinner at SUR with James.
 The photo shows the two looking very happy with one another.
 For her caption, Raquel wrote that James spoils her.